 Things to Do

-If you're looking for restaurants, stop off at Park Road road in Milton or there are several food options in Toowong.
+If you're looking for restaurants, stop off at Park Road road in Milton, check out Toowong, or explore South Bank.